 Reporting and providing notice are different from filing a complaint.
-A report is defined as notification of an incident of sexual misconduct to the Title IX Coordinator/designee by any responsible employee or reporting person.
-Filing a complaint initiates the formal resolution process.
+A report is defined as notification of an incident of sexual misconduct to the Title IX Coordinator/designee by any a.
+File a complaint with, or give verbal notice to, the Title IX Coordinator, Title IX Investigator, and/or Title IX Deputy Coordinators.